SummaryRead the full fact sheet

 Conditions that may be treated by hysterectomy include:

-- fibroids – non-cancerous growths that form within the muscular walls of the uterus, outside the uterus, and within the uterine cavity
+- fibroids – non-cancerous growths that form within the muscular walls of the uterus, outside the uterus or within the uterine cavity

 - cancer of the cervix, uterus, ovaries or fallopian tubes

 - endometriosis – a condition in which cells similar to those in the lining of the uterus grow in other areas of the body, especially around the ovaries and peritoneum (lining inside the abdomen) in the pelvis

-- adenomyosis – a condition where endometrial cells grow in the muscle of the uterus
+- adenomyosis – a condition where endometrial-like cells grow in the muscle of the uterus

 - prolapse – the uterus falls into the vagina because of loose ligaments or damage to the pelvic floor muscles, usually from childbirth

 Hysterectomy for women of childbearing age

-Women who undergo bilateral oophorectomy (removal of both ovaries) usually take hormone replacement therapy (HRT) – also known as oestrogen replacement therapy, as usually only oestrogens are required to maintain their hormone levels and prevent the long-term risks of premature menopause.
+Women who undergo bilateral oophorectomy (removal of both ovaries) usually take hormone replacement therapy (also called menopause hormone therapy) ,This is also known as oestrogen replacement therapy, as usually only oestrogens are required to maintain their hormone levels and prevent the long-term risks of premature menopause.

 Other roles of the uterus and ovaries